What is employee overtime?

 Overtime pay is the rate of pay an employee receives for any overtime hours they work.
 Overtime pay is universally higher than the employee's regular rate of pay, although calculating the overtime pay rate is based on multiple factors.
 Some of these include:

-The location of the organisation
+The location of the organization

-The organisation's parent industry
+The organization's parent industry

-The individual organisation's policies and procedures
+The individual organization's policies and procedures

 Existing job contracts or union agreements